cs-ed/impacts-LNguyen64/README.md

 **Step 5:** Share Solution

 To show the connection between the steps in Invention Process and steps for Building App.
-Provide an example of a made-up App, where steps for building App match the steps of the invention process
+Provide an example of a made-up App, where steps for Building App match the steps of the Invention Process.

-**Steps for Building APP**
+**Steps for Building App**

 **Step 1:** You asked the cafeteria for a list of ingredients they use but were told they don’t post it.